The Business Education That Will Change the Future

 First Year Applicants Interested in the BBA Degree

 Upon application to Notre Dame, all students are asked to make a non-binding indication of the college or school, and specific major or discipline they intend to pursue.
 Applicants who indicate an intent to enroll into the Mendoza College of Business will be informed at the time of admission whether they are approved to do so.
-Those that are accepted by Notre Dame, but not approved for Mendoza, may pursue any other college and major and avail themselves of the transfer application processes noted below if their interest in business continues.
+Those who are accepted by Notre Dame, but not approved for Mendoza, may pursue any other college and major and avail themselves of the transfer application processes noted below if their interest in business continues.
 Students approved to major in business who change their minds, are free to major in any other college or school at Notre Dame.
 The timing of the switch may have consequences, however, that should be carefully considered.

 Internal Transfer Opportunities

 First-Year students at Notre Dame who were not previously approved for Mendoza have two opportunities to apply for transfer into the College of Business during their first year.
 First-Year students who are interested in pursuing business are encouraged to let their FY advisor know so they can advise them on course selection in the first year.
 Transfers into Mendoza will not be considered outside of the two application windows in the first year and all internal transfers must be accepted into Mendoza prior to the start of their sophomore year.
 The application process is highly competitive.

 Applications for external transfer to Mendoza from another university occur in the spring of the freshman year and are contingent upon successful completion of one year at another institution.
 This is a highly competitive process.
 External transfers must matriculate as a first semester sophomore into the Mendoza College of Business.

-All transfer students are expected to complete, at a minimum, a semester of Calculus, Statistics and Principles of Microeconomics prior to the start of the sophomore year.
+All transfer students are expected to complete, at a minimum, a semester of Calculus and Principles of Microeconomics prior to the start of the sophomore year.